svenssonaxel/diff-format/MAIN.md

       Most of the meaning of one line can often be discerned without much context.
    1. Free from escaping hassle.<br/>
       Only newlines are handled specially.
-   1. Transparent to text encoding conversion:<br/>
+   1. Often transparent to text encoding conversion:<br/>
       If you convert the source and patch (diff) files to another text encoding, the patch still produces the correct result provided that all source files are text.
       In many situations, it is also possible to thereafter convert the resulting files back to the original text encoding, and receive the same result as by applying the original patch with no conversion.
    1. Binary compatible:<br/>